jkrl-uleth/jkrl-uleth.github.io/index.md

 Other Requirements:
     * Link at least two questions you used from Stack Overflow to the page and what they helped you solve
     * If you didn't need anything from SO just link two interesting things you learned on SO
-    * Site can open on double click of the html file or through live-server
+    * The assignment presented on GitHub requires at least three commits to the student's repository

 ## Tech Tools